1999 …2026

 Biography

-I am an Associate Professor in Geography and Planning at Macquarie University.
-My research and teaching experiences focus on Indigenous and Development Geographies, University-Community engagement and practice-based learning.
+I am a Professor in Geography and Planning at Macquarie University.
+My research and teaching experiences focus on Indigenous-led Geographies, University-Community engagement and practice-based learning.
 I take an applied, action-oriented and collaborative approach to research and teaching characterised by community partnerships, co-creation of knowledge and an ethics of reciprocity.
 As a result at the heart of my life-work are innovative co-authored and co-created projects with academic colleagues, community partners, students and Country.

 Teaching

-I teach in the areas of critical development geographies and applied human geography and am currently convening:
+I teach in the areas of critical development geographies and applied human geography and planning.
+I am currently convening:

 GEOP2010 Theory and Methods in Human Geography